-And the equation of normal to the curve is given by;
+Equation of normal to the curve is given by;

 y – y1 = [-1/ f'(x1)] (x – x1)

-In Maxima and Minima Calculation
+Maxima and Minima

 To calculate the highest and lowest point of the curve in a graph or to know its turning point, the derivative function is used.

-When x = a, if f(x) ≤ f(a) for every x in the domain, then f(x) has an Absolute Maximum value and the point a is the point of the maximum value of f.
+- When x = a, if f(x) ≤ f(a) for every x in the domain, then f(x) has an Absolute Maximum value and the point a is the point of the maximum value of f.

-When x = a, if f(x) ≤ f(a) for every x in some open interval (p, q) then f(x) has a Relative Maximum value.
+- When x = a, if f(x) ≤ f(a) for every x in some open interval (p, q) then f(x) has a Relative Maximum value.

-When x= a, if f(x) ≥ f(a) for every x in the domain then f(x) has an Absolute Minimum value and the point a is the point of the minimum value of f.
+- When x= a, if f(x) ≥ f(a) for every x in the domain then f(x) has an Absolute Minimum value and the point a is the point of the minimum value of f.

-When x = a, if f(x) ≥ f(a) for every x in some open interval (p, q) then f(x) has a Relative Minimum value.
+- When x = a, if f(x) ≥ f(a) for every x in some open interval (p, q) then f(x) has a Relative Minimum value.

-For Approximation or To Find Approximate Value
+Approximation or Finding Approximate Value

 To find a very small change or variation of a quantity, we can use derivatives to give the approximate value of it.
 The approximate value is represented by delta △.